For the purposes of Regulation 2016/679 (the "GDPR"), Sony is the "data controller" of your personal data.

 1. What personal data do we collect when you create the Account

 In order to use certain services, you will need to create and sign into the Account.
-If you choose to create an Account, Sony will assign a Global Unique Identifier (“GUID”) and collect the following personal data you input when creating the account (which, along with GUID is referred to collectively as “Collected Data”):
+If you choose to create an Account, Sony will assign identifiers (“IDs”) and collect the following personal data you input when creating the account (which, along with the IDs is referred to collectively as “Collected Data”):

 ·Date of birth;